 Rich in sulfur and bio-active selenium, garlic possess valuable minerals that naturally eliminate toxins in the bloodstream.
 The potent herb also reportedly lowers cholesterol and is commonly used as a natural treatment for high blood pressure.
 Served raw, the herb is a super-detoxifier containing liver enzymes to support the body’s natural purification process.
 Try an herbal capsule supplement if you can’t stomach the intensity of raw garlic on its own.
 The herb contains 39 distinctive anti-fungal, -bacterial, -parasitic, and -viral agents.
 It’s a powerhouse.

-Alexis Joseph M.S., R.D., who’s behind Hummusapien, recommends beets for reducing inflammation.
+Alexis Joseph M., RD, who’s behind Hummusapien, recommends beets for reducing inflammation.
 The root veggie contains the nutrient betalain, which naturally staves off inflammation and swelling in the body.
-Packed with good fiber and vitamin C, beets contains betaine and pectin, which both help liver cells naturally rid the body of toxins.
-Both beet juice and beet root powder are powerful mood-boosters, making the root a favorite among athletes for energy and endurance.
+Packed with good fiber and vitamin C, beets contain betaine and pectin, which both help liver cells naturally rid the body of toxins.
+Both beet juice and beet root powder are powerful mood boosters, making the root a favorite among athletes for energy and endurance.